Admissions

 1. POLICY

-Previous academic status at other institutions shall not constitute criteria for denial of admission.
+Previous academic status at other institutions shall not constitute criteria for acceptance or denial of admission.

 2. REFERENCES